How to track your law firm’s marketing activities

 The old adage that “half the money I spend on advertising is wasted; the trouble is I don’t know which half”, is now officially dead!

-I still hear it most days though when visiting firms, but there is really no excuse nowadays for simply tracking your marketing activities.
+I still hear it most days though when visiting clients.
+But there’s really no excuse for not tracking your law firm’s marketing activities.
 It shouldn’t be painful, and the resulting data means you can decide where to focus more of your time, money and effort for a greater return on investment (ROI).

 That simply means more new leads and cases for your marketing budget.

-Having previously managed marketing and new enquiries teams in-house at a national law firm, and going through the problem of tracking for many years, I too know the initial difficulties of tracking leads.
-People don’t remember how they found your firm, fee earners might forget to ask, there’s 200 source codes on the case management system and no simple way to see the wood through the trees.
+Having previously managed marketing and client intake teams in-house at a national law firm, I know tracking leads has always been a challenge.
+People don’t remember how they found your firm, fee earners might forget to ask, there’s 200 source codes on the case management system, and no simple way to see the wood through the trees.

-Running a law firm is also difficult enough in today’s fast paced, digital world.
-Law firms traditionally used to get professional referrals direct to partners or senior members of the firm, and the department would keep a loosely tracked referral sheet locked away in a dusty draw somewhere.
+Running a law firm is challenging enough without adding extra layers of complexity.
+Law firms traditionally used to get professional referrals direct to partners or senior members of the firm, and the department would keep a loosely tracked referral sheet buried in a spreadsheet or an underused system somewhere..
 Trust me, I’ve found them!

-However, with the rise in websites and digital marketing, more and more firms are generating new clients from online search.
+Online search is now a key source of new clients for law firms, whether through organic rankings, paid adverts, SEO, or social media.
 From organic rankings, to online adverts, print adverts, SEO and social media.
 There’s a range of potential touch points and sources clients could be coming in from.

-Modern tracking now enables you to know exactly where your marketing spend is producing a ROI.
+With the right tracking in place, you can see exactly where your marketing spend is delivering results.
 It allows you to spot trends and enables the attribution of calls and leads to their source, in order to focus marketing efforts and improve your ROI.

 One of the main challenges I’ve found that law firms have after generating an enquiry, is converting leads efficiently into private paying clients and tracking that process.
 For example, do you know: